ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 Python emphasizes duck typing, relying on the actual capabilities of objects rather than explicit type declarations, which makes code very flexible and reusable.

 Type annotations provide the best of both worlds: dynamic behavior plus tools to catch mistakes early.
-Type hints improve code clarity and maintainability and act as a safety net, catching errors while coding.
+Type annotations improve code clarity and maintainability and act as a safety net, catching errors while coding.
 This can dramatically increase confidence in code, especially as codebases grow.

 The type system is there to help developers, not to make the language strict or verbose by force.